-A familiar face will be leading Padua Franciscan High School as the new president next school year.
-David Stec ’86, the current principal of the co-ed Catholic high school in Parma, will begin his new role as president on July 1, 2021 following the retirement of Fr.
-Allan DaCorte, OFM who has served as president for the past eight years.
+A familiar face will be leading Padua Franciscan High School as its new president.
+David Stec ’86, who served as principal, will begin his new role as president on July 1, 2021 following the retirement of Fr.
+Allan DaCorte, ofm who has served as president for the past eight years.

 Stec was chosen for the top position by a committee of members on the school’s Board of Trustees, faculty, parents and alumni.
 The Franciscan Province of the Sacred Heart gave its final approval on the decision, as well.

-Catholic schools have been a part of Stec’s entire life.
-He attended St. Charles Borromeo School in Parma and Padua.
+Catholic schools have been part of Stec’s entire life.
+He attended St. Charles Borromeo School in Parma before his years at Padua.
 He then graduated from Borromeo Seminary with a Bachelor of Arts.
-He received a Master’s in Clinical Counseling from John Carroll University and a Master’s in Educational Administration from Ursuline College.
+He received a master’s degree in clinical counseling from John Carroll University and a master’s degree in educational administration from Ursuline College.

-Stec will be the first lay person and first alumnus to serve as president of Padua.
-He will be the sixth president in the school’s history
+Both the first lay person and the first alumnus to serve as president of Padua, Stec will be the sixth president in the school’s history.

 Click here to read the cleveland.com article.